MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 Use these steps to add a task using the classic editor:

-1. Select **Tasks** in your pipeline, and select the job that runs your build tasks.
+1. Select **Tasks** in your pipeline and select the job that runs your build tasks.

 1. Select **+** to add a new task to that job.
 1. In the task catalog, find and select **.NET Core** task and select **Add**.